hlwsmith/quickcast-script/README.md

 - Configure saner, more typical, defaults.
 (Not everyone has a crappy computer and lousy internet connection!)

-- Have a `-D` debug switch that spits put the command line used.
+- Have a `-D` debug switch that shows the command line used.

 - Allow for more configuration and us less hard-coding of values in the script.
 (Ongoing)